Skip to Content

 Uhland Fall Festival

 A pumpkin patch and harvest festival, the Uhland Fall Festival, formerly known as the Dripping Springs Pumpkin Festival, packs a tremendous amount of autumn-themed fun into its annual event.
-The weekends-only Pumpkin Festival begins on September 28 and runs through October 27, and it’s held in a new location 25 miles south of Austin at 2400 Cotton Gin Rd. $20 earns you admission to the whole event, with free entry for seniors 65+ and kids under 3.
-The festival hosts a pumpkin market, lawn games like corn hole, activities like potato sack races and face painting, and other fun attractions like a petting zoo, live music, and pony rides.
-As far as eating and drinking goes, food trucks selling everything from tacos to ice cream to burgers to wine & beer will be open for business.
+The weekends-only fest kicks off Sept.
+27 and runs through Nov.
+2 at 2400 Cotton Gin Rd., about 25 miles south of Austin.
+Admission is $20 ($15 if purchased by Sept.
+26), with free entry for children under 3 and seniors 65 and older.
+The festival features a pumpkin market, lawn games, potato sack races, face painting, a petting zoo, live music and pony rides.
+Food trucks will also be on site serving tacos, burgers, ice cream, beer and wine.

 Indian Springs Ranch